 Impact

 The CVE describes an insufficient validation of untrusted input in Chrome’s SiteIsolation implementation.
-A crafted HTML page can cause a renderer process that has already been compromised to skip isolation checks, allowing the attacker to read or alter data from other sites and potentially elevate privileges within the browser.
-This is an input validation weakness (CWE‑20).
+A crafted HTML page can cause a renderer process that has already been compromised to skip isolation checks, thereby allowing the attacker to operate without the protections normally enforced by site isolation.
+This is an input validation weakness (CWE‑20) and a site isolation flaw (CWE‑1286).

 Affected Systems